Ahead of the Academy Awards this weekend, a look back at legendary Oscars host Billy Crystal and his classic opening songs.

 If anything, Crystal only got better and more confident as he went on.
 His opening monologues always took the same form and basic principle, but it never failed to entertain.
 Even now, the performances come across as snappy, witty and hilarious in a way that the Academy hasn’t been able to really replicate.

 Crystal hosted the Oscars one last time in 2012.
-The 2011 Oscars were hosted by James Franco and Anne Hathaway, which was a great idea on paper, but pretty disastrous in execution.
-It just wasn’t funny and few seemed to have a good time, so the Academy were likely hoping to bring in a seasoned, safe host who could handle such a respected, important ceremony with grace and humour.
+The 2011 Oscars were hosted by James Franco and Anne Hathaway, which wasn’t a bad idea on paper, but pretty disastrous in execution.
+It just wasn’t funny, and few seemed to have a good time, so the Academy were likely hoping to bring in a seasoned, safe pair of hands who could handle such an important ceremony with grace and humour.
 Crystal was a natural choice.

 Since his last hosting gig, the number of Best Picture nominees had grown from five to nine, meaning there were more lyrics to remember for the song medley.
 If the job had become more difficult, Crystal never showed it, waltzing through the opening number.

-“This is my ninth time hosting the Oscars,” Crystal noted and was immediately applauded.
-The comedian managed to bring some stability and groove back to the Oscars, something that the ceremony could do with more of.
+“This is my ninth time hosting the Oscars,” Crystal noted to immediate applause.
+The comedian managed to bring some stability and groove back to the Oscars – something that the ceremony could do with more of in the 2020s.

-It’s unclear whether Crystal would ever return to host the Oscars.
+It’s unclear whether Crystal would ever return to host the Oscars for a tenth time.
 In 2021, Crystal told IndieWire that he hadn’t been asked to host.
-O’Brien is set to take the stage on 2nd March, but it’s a tough gig and if O’Brien can do it with even a smidge of Crystal’s charm, we’re in for a treat.
+O’Brien is set to take the stage on 2nd March, but it’s a tough gig; if he can do it with even a sliver of Crystal’s charm, we’re in for a treat.

 Follow Film Stories on Twitter here, and on Facebook here.